 Storing Your Cast Iron Cookware

 If you are going to be storing your cast iron with other cookware, remember that cast iron is very heady and can easily damage cookware made from lighter material.
-So either have all your cast iron cookware in its cupboard or add paper towels to stop it from getting scratched.
+So either store all your cast iron cookware in its own cupboard or add paper towels to stop it from getting scratched.

 Always look to store your cast iron with good airflow, as this will prevent moisture from building up on the cooking surface.
 If you live in a high humidity location, use a dry cupboard and ensure that the pot/skillet is dry before storing.

 Related read How to store cast iron cookware

 Hopefully, this article has given you some insights on how to effectively season cast iron without an oven.
 It’s always good practice to use the seasoned piece of cookware often so that its seasoning stays intact and doesn’t build up gunk or become rancid.